3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/NuGetComponent.md

 [ v0.12.6+ ]

-For work with packages via [GetNuTool](https://github.com/3F/GetNuTool) logic.
+For work with packages via [GetNuTool](https://github.com/3F/GetNuTool) logic (you do not need the gtn.core, it is already part of this component).

 ### raw